Loltolo-Lesapiti/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio Mobile version
+# Portfolio Mobile version Work section.

 > Description the project.

--This project creates a skeleton of the home page and the navigation section of a portfolio mobile section.
+-This project creates a skeleton of the work section and the about section page of the portfolio website mobile version.

 ## Built With